thrashr888/Anatomy/README.md

 # Anatomy - An HTML Framework

 Anatomy includes the basics of a modern HTML template so you don't have to start your HTML from scratch.
+It's a glue framework that brings together the best web dev frameworks into one spot.

   - XHTML 1.0 Transitional
   - Smart defaults including jQuery, 960 and Google Ajax API